aliciachamar/readme-generator/readme.md

   ## License

-  This project is covered under the following license: Apache 2.0.
-Please reference the license on [opensource.org](https://opensource.org/licenses/Apache-2.0) for more information.
+  This project is covered under the following license: None.

   ## Contributing